Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 Let's look at it a different way, the `gensim` object called `embedding_model` has three different important objects
 1. Pre-trained relationships between words, which is a matrix 300 x 400,000.
 2. `inex2word` -- A dictionary containing `key-value` pairs, the key being the word as a string and value being the integer representing the word.
 Note, these integers correspond with the index in the relationship matrix.
-3. `word2idx` -- A list containing all the words, the index corresponding to the word's position in the word embeddings.
+3. `word2idx` -- A list containing all the words.
+The index corresponds to the word's position in the word embeddings.
 Essentially, the reverse of the `index2word`.
 ![](https://ladvien.com/images/embeddings_1.png)

 #### Code: Get Toxic Comments Labels